Suspended icon

 About the program

-This part-time, online program is a direct response to learning needs identified by a broad range of representatives from human services and justice agencies who recognize that racial inequity and negative stereotyping are significant social problems.
-In this six course certificate in Intercultural Relations, students will examine diversity issues in a social context, explore critical differences in cross-cultural communication and identify the sources, causes, forms and manifestations of these issues in our society.
+In Conestoga's five-course certificate in Intercultural Relations, you will examine diversity issues in a social context, explore critical differences in cross-cultural communication, and identify the sources, causes, forms, and manifestations of these issues in our society.

 Program information